AdvancedResearchInnovationCenter/TactiGraph/README.md

 - [ ] make sure i'm handling case[0] correctly
 - [ ] logging functionality for training and benchmarking
 - [ ] explore effect of edge attr and X as pos
+- [ ] look at preprocessing files ayyad sent to better to handle latency bw camera and actual sensor